OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/vpn-gateway/vpn-gateway-multi-site.md

     IngressBytesTransferred   : 143908
     LastConnectionEstablished : 5/2/2014 3:20:40 PM
     LastEventID               : 23401
-    LastEventMessage          : hello connectivity state for hello local network site 'Site2' changed from Not Connected tooConnected.
+    LastEventMessage          : The connectivity state for the local network site 'Site2' changed from Not Connected to Connected.
     LastEventTimeStamp        : 5/2/2014 2:51:40 PM
     LocalNetworkSiteName      : Site2
     OperationDescription      : Get-AzureVNetConnection